 - Is it ok that the seal on the Cerebrolysin box is open?

 WHAT IS CEREBROLYSIN?

-Cerebrolysin – perhaps the most efficient peptide nootropic – was developed back in 1949 by Gerhart Harrer, an Austrian Professor, and approved on 1 August 1954.
+Cerebrolysin was developed back in 1949 by an Austrian professor Gerhart Harrer.
 He discovered that during the enzymatic hydrolysis of brain tissue, substances that have a stimulating effect on nerve cells and that regulate autonomic disorders are formed.

-In subsequent years, the number of publications on the clinical use of Cerebrolysin injections in the treatment of mental disorders of various natures, cerebrovascular disorders, chronic brain injuries, and cerebral atherosclerosis increased.
-The accumulated experience of various uses of Cerebrolysin peptide was summarized at the Moscow Symposium in 1975, where data on the therapy of cerebral disorders in newborns were first reported.
+In subsequent years, the number of publications on the clinical use of Cerebrolysin injections increased: the treatment of mental disorders of various natures, cerebrovascular disorders, chronic brain injuries, cerebral atherosclerosis etc.

-In the 1950s the growth factor of nerves was discovered and the subsequent interest in the experimental study of neurotrophins gave rise to the idea of neurotrophic therapy and the explanation of the therapeutic mechanism of Cerebrolysin.
-Later studies showed that a pharmacological effect resembling the action of the nerve growth factor could persist for 24 hours after the administration of Cerebrolysin.
+In the 1950s the nerve growth factor (NGF) was discovered.
+It explained the therapeutic mechanism of Cerebrolysin.
+Later studies showed that a pharmacological effect resembling that of the NGF could persist for 24 hours after the administration of Cerebrolysin.

-After many success stories, extensive research, and the discovery of neurotrophic regulation, the popularity of the drug has increased drastically and now it can officially be used as a treatment for various cerebral disorders in more than 50 countries, mostly in Europe and Asia.
+After many success stories, extensive research, and the discovery of neurotrophic regulation, the popularity of the drug has increased drastically.
+Now it can officially be used as a treatment of various cerebral disorders in more than 50 countries, mostly in Europe and Asia.